Are you looking for books with witches? Check out this book list with wickedly witchy books for adults and young adults that spans across the world.

 From witches grounded in a deep Wiccan past to whimsical beasties with powers, witches take on many roles in modern day literature.

 Then, we watch steamy episodes of HBO’s True Blood with a different type of perverted witchy cult juxtaposed with naïve and endearing teenage witch coming of age stories.
-Plus, have you started the Chilling Adventures of New Sabrina yet?
+Do you watch the Chilling Adventures of New Sabrina?

-Below are titles—all of which I have read and recommend—for adults and teens looking for books about witches.
-In some of these titles, witches are upfront and center, Hocus Pocus style.
+Below are titles for adults and teens looking for books about witches.
+With some of these witchy books, witches are upfront and center, Hocus Pocus style.
 In others, these powerful cacklers play minor but necessary background roles.
-Here are TUL’s top 10 wickedly witchy books to get you in the wickedly witchy spirit any time of the year:
+All are set around the world.

-10 Wickedly Witchy Books
+Wickedly Witchy Books

 Adult Witchy Books